RXyzDevelopment/T480S-OC/README.md

 - Maybe more(?)

 # Untested
-- WWAN
+- WWAN (no WWAN Module)
-- Ethernet
+- Ethernet (no Ethernet cable to test)
-- Thunderbolt 3
+- Thunderbolt 3 (no ThunderBolt device-capable to test)
 - Lot of stuff I don't bother to test

 # Screenshot